Hanging Star DIY | Farmhouse Style Stars

 They’re cute as a single star or as a group of farmhouse-style hanging stars!

 Several stacked together is another way to show them off.
+Or maybe you could gather some around the base of your Christmas tree in the living room this year!

 more Christmas decor ideas